-The Food Standards Agency is an independent Government department working across England, Wales and Northern Ireland to protect public health and consumers wider interest in food.
-We make sure food is safe and what it says it is.
+The Food Standards Agency is an independent Government department working across England, Wales and Northern Ireland (NI) to protect public health and consumers wider interest in food.
+We make sure food is safe, is what it says it is and is healthier and more sustainable.